beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 - **Connection**: Select your LLM provider (Ollama, LMStudio, OpenAI, etc.).
 Add, edit, and delete custom OpenAI-compatible providers.
 - **API Keys**: Securely enter and store API keys for providers that require them.
 - **Logging**: Enable or disable saving logs to a file.
+- **Updates**: This section handles application updates (Desktop App only).
+  - **Check for Updates**: Manually trigger a check for a new version of the application.
+You'll receive a toast notification if you're up to date, or if a new version starts downloading.
-- **Updates**: Enable the "Receive pre-release versions" option to get early access to new features.
+  - **Receive pre-release versions**: Enable this option to get early access to new features.
 Be aware that pre-release versions may be less stable.

 ### Personalization
 - **Appearance**: Configure colors separately for Light and Dark themes.
 Use a palette of predefined colors or input custom hex codes for the chat background, user messages, and assistant messages.
 Preview your changes in real-time.